su-ntu-ctp/6m-software-1.3-test-method/lesson.md

 ### Lesson Overview

 We will be spending the first hour to learn about software testings, and next 2 hours on quick JavaScript lesson and assignment.
-At the end of the assignment, learners will see a short demo on unit test within the [assignment](./assignment) folder.
+At the end of the lesson, learners will see a short demo on unit test within the [assignment](./assignment) folder.

 Command to run test: